Life insurance with asthma

 If you’ve been refused life insurance in the past, or your quotes have been unaffordable when applying with mainstream insurers, then a specialist insurer may be more suitable.

-Specialist insurers are more likely to offer you a policy when others won’t, and their terms are much better for applicants with pre-existing medical conditions.
+Specialist insurers could be more likely to offer you a policy when others won’t, and their terms are much better for applicants with pre-existing medical conditions.

 Regardless of whether you have mild, moderate or severe COPD, it’s important to shop around and compare quotes from different insurers to find the best solution for you.

-At Reassured, we work with a panel of mainstream insurers as well as specialist insurers, allowing us to help with this process - saving you the time and hassle.
+At Reassured, we work with a panel of mainstream insurers as well as specialist insurers (available through our advised service), allowing us to help with this process - saving you the time and hassle.

 Yes, if you pass away due to COPD while your life insurance is in place then your loved ones will receive a pay out.